pisanvs/obsidian-manim/README.md

    - Configure the server URL (default http://localhost:8000), default format (mp4), and quality via plugin settings (if you add UI).

 Security note:
 - The server executes given Python code with Manim.
-Only render code from trustable notes.
+Only render code from trusted sources.
 Don't expose the server to networks beyond localhost.

 Troubleshooting:
-- If render fails, check manim-server.py logs and the manim CLI output (the server returns stdout/stderr on failure).
+- If render fails, check manim-server.py logs, the manim CLI output, and obsidian devtools (the server returns stdout/stderr on failure).
 - Ensure ffmpeg and other native deps are installed.